Study reveals Black recipients of liver transplants have lower post-transplant survival rates than white or Hispanic patients

 The second biggest factor was the type of insurance the patient had.
 Black recipients were more likely to be insured through Medicaid rather than private insurance when compared to white patients.
 Liver recipients with private insurance had higher survival rates than those with Medicaid.

-For the study, researchers analyzed data from the registry, which tracks all organ transplants in the United States.
+For the study, researchers analyzed data from the United Network for Organ Sharing registry, which tracks all organ transplants in the United States.
 They studied the post-transplant life expectancy of approximately 47,000 Black, Hispanic and white liver transplant recipients between 2002 and 2018, the last year for which adequate survival data is available.
 Black patients were identified as non-Hispanic Black and white transplant recipients as non-Hispanic white.

 Lee hopes the study will encourage further research into how issues such as alcohol use and social determinants of health affect organ transplant outcomes.